laataiasu/laataiasu.github.io/content/post/2020-12-19-why-this-earth-of-mankind-is-a-dangerous-book/index.md

 The book was praised by moral people.
 But I criticize the book, and I am more supportive of Soeharto Rezime's actions.
 It is clear that what is considered to be the highest, namely Humanity, is nothing more than life-destroying nonsense.

-We see at this time how many ecological problems, how social gap is increasing, how many corruption, and another problems in Indonesia.
+We see at this time how many ecological problems, how social gap is increasing, how many corruption, and another problems in [[Indonesia]].
 The number is neither reduced nor increased.
 It seems that the problem is reduced by technology, but in reality the problem is permanent.
 It never increases or decreases, it just passes to another form.

 The effectiveness and efficiency echoed by moralists is an example of this ignorance.
 What do the effective and efficient aim to achieve?
 Of course the naivety of something, the low cost, the high profit, and nothing else, is intended only for humanity.